litexlang/litex-official-documents/Tutorial/Inline_Statements.md

 # Inline Statements

+_Design and programming are human activities; forget that and all is lost._

+_-- Bjarne Stroustrup_

 In the previous sections, we are exploring how to map mathematical expressions to Litex statements.
 You can see Litex is a very intuitive language because it maps mathematical concepts directly to Litex statements.

 People are always more receptive to things they’re familiar with.
 That’s why Litex adopts Python-style syntax, using line breaks to structure code.
 This not only keeps the code organized but also lowers the learning curve for users.